 In the first twenty minutes Lewis was at the Robinson household, Wilbur had the nagging desire to show Lewis his room and see what would happen.
 He wanted to see if Lewis would get the hint.
 It was a solid plan, until he remembered that the boy in the garage was his father and anything he did with him Cornelius would have sudden memories of.
 He couldn't risk the awkward looks he would share with his father every night after that, and in that moment he wished he had thought before resting his eyes on Lewis.
 He didn't think; that was the problem.
 If he had, he wouldn't be in this situation, and he wouldn't be fighting back feelings for his father.
 That was just something he would have to live with now; feelings that would never be fulfilled or returned, and once he got the blueprints from Carl, he would never see Lewis again, but would have to live with Cornelius.
 Without knowing, a tear rolled down his cheek and fell on the back of the blueprints he had been given just seconds ago, but he had turned around and Carl did not see.
 How could you get over someone you would have to see every day for the next thirty or so years, unless he chose not to live on the Robinson Estate as an adult.

 He went down the travel tubes in pure anguish, battling his conscience every inch of the way.
 He knew what was moral and good, but he also knew what he wanted.
 It was such a hard choice to make, although he knew what the right thing to do was.
 If he didn't go after Lewis though, he might end up regretting it for the rest of his life, and at thirteen that meant a long time to regret something.
-He could always use a memory eraser on Lewis, but that was kept upstairs and he didn't have the key to the room which housed all of Cornelius's inventions.
-Maybe if he got Lewis to do something, he would not be blamed because it wasn't his idea.
-Yes, that would work in his favor.
+He could always use a memory eraser on Lewis, but that was kept upstairs and he didn't have the key to the room which housed all of Cornelius's inventions, but maybe if he got Lewis to do something Wilbur would not be blamed because it wasn't his idea.
+Yes, that would work in Wilbur's favor.

 Wilbur reached the garage and triumphantly announced his return, but Lewis was gone.
 If discovered by the rest of the family, Lewis would be crowded by them, monitored while he fixed the time machine, and Wilbur wouldn't get a second alone with him.
 He couldn't let that happen, and thinking of just himself for a second, he realized that Lewis being discovered would mean he would be grounded for an awfully long time.
 He went up the travel tube again, not caring what room he landed in.
 He wanted to imagine that Lewis was in some isolated corner of the house, but such a place was rare and he was most likely with someone.

-He was ready to scowl him for going outside of the garage, but when Lewis blurted out that he had met the family, he grabbed his arm and dragged him into a nearby closet.
+He was ready to scowl Lewis for going outside of the garage, but when Lewis blurted out that he had met the family, Wilbur grabbed his arm and dragged him into a nearby closet.
 Turning the light on, he demanded a "pop quiz."
 He listened attentively as Lewis accounted the family members rather well, offering occasional insight.
 He watched his body language the whole time, which just kept getting more inviting, and Lewis didn't even know it.
-He was beginning to think he would never know.
-Ready to forfeit, he asked him "and nobody realized you were from the past?"
+Wilbur was beginning to think he would never know.
+Ready to forfeit, he asked him, "and nobody realized you were from the past?"

 "Well", Lewis said hesitantly.
 "I want to see my mom, and we had a deal, so if you could turn the light on, I could see my way out."
 There was impatience in his voice, an annoyance that Wilbur recognized in Cornelius.